itential/itential-automation-get-status/README.md

 2. Select the secrets and variables tab under security options
 3. Click the "new repository secret"option on the top right of the screen
 4. Enter the required fields
-For YOUR_SECRET_NAME enter a required input.
+For your_secret_name enter a required input.
-For SECRET enter your desired variable.
+For secret enter your desired variable.
 6. Click "Add Secret"
 _See [action.yml](action.yml) for [metadata](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions) that defines the inputs, outputs, and runs configurations for this action._